sowmyasridharamurthy/ArtilleryIO_test/README.md

 # ArtilleryIO_test
+Artillery is node based performance testing tool that.
+They are the only tool who support native load testing for aws.
-Artillery test scripts for performance testing.
+Artillery also has integration with playwright which makes developers to run existing E2E scripts for load testing.
 This file contains a basic test file which gives you a good understanding of how to write simple test scripts.

 # Installation
 Pre-requisites: Node